tommhuth/stacky/README.md

 # Stacky
-Stack clone made  with React Three Fiber, for the browser.
+Stack clone made  with `react-three-fiber`, for the browser.
 (There's also a Babylonjs version, and maybe a raw Three version somewhere.)